 But no matter what method of self-reflection you choose to partake in, it’s important to develop a regular daily and/or weekly routine.
 You can, for instance, conduct a short daily self-reflection session of 10 minutes during the evening, and then a longer hourly session over the weekend.
 No matter the routine you choose, it’s important to stay consistent as that is the only way you will gain value from this process over time.

 The Pitfalls of Excessive Self-Reflection

 This typically happens when you effectively satisfy your needs and desires in your mind, which convinces your subconscious that there is nothing left to do or accomplish.
-It’s kind of a video game mentality where you get so absorbed within playing a video game that the external world has less meaning than the internal world you have created for yourself.
-Thusly, there just isn’t enough motivation for you to take the necessary actions you know you need to take in the real world to bring your goals to fruition.
+It’s kind of a video game mentality where you get so absorbed in playing a video game that the external world has less meaning than the internal world you have created for yourself.
+As a result, there just isn’t enough motivation for you to take the necessary actions you know you need to take in the real world to bring your goals to fruition.

 Every single evening you choose to sit down and reflect on the day’s events you hold within your hands the power to change the course and direction of your life.
 However, nothing will ever change unless and until you decide that you will no longer stand for how things are.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.